kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/README.md

 * 5v by ESP32 WIN
 * Ground

-A "light" version is also offered and in this version all related to "relay" and temperature control is turned off.
-This version only needs VCC on WIN, ground and GPIO 13 to be attached till the sound sensor.
-If you new to Arduino this might be the place to start :-)
+A "light" version can be made by not adding the relay part to the build.
+In this state you only need provide power by WIN, ground and GPIO 13 to be attached till the sound sensor.
+If you new to Arduino this might be the place to start and hence later take a look at include the relay :-)

 ![alt text](https://github.com/kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/blob/master/pic/esp32_SBL4T_TempControl2.png)